+Nominating and Corporate Governance,

+Chair

-Nominating and Corporate Governance, Chair Environmental, Health and Safety, Chair
+Environmental, Health and Safety, Chair

-Mr. Strock has served as our director since May 2012.
-Mr. Strock is the Chief Executive Officer of Serve to Lead Group, Inc., which he founded in 1997.
+Chief Executive Officer of Serve to Lead Group, Inc., which he founded in 1997.
 Serve to Lead Group, Inc. serves diverse sectors including: finance, manufacturing, transportation, technology, defense, aerospace, health care, real estate, chemicals, professional services, insurance, environmental safety and health, remediation, clean tech, sustainability, energy, and medical cannabis.
 Mr. Strock, individually and as part of various teams and organizations, serves various functions, including: management, project management, financing, sales and marketing, stakeholder engagement, public advocacy, communication (including new media), crisis communication, strategic planning, regulatory compliance, negotiation, mediation, facilitation, human resources, and training.
-Mr. Strock has served in senior executive and board positions in the public, private, and not-for-profit sectors.
-He served as California's founding Secretary for Environmental Protection, and as Assistant Administrator for Enforcement (chief law enforcement officer) of the U.S. Environmental Protection Agency.
+Mr. Strock has served in senior executive and board positions in the public, private, and not-for-profit served as California's founding Secretary Environmental Protection, and as Assistant Administrator for Enforcement (chief law enforcement officer) of the U.S. Environmental Protection Agency.
 He has worked extensively on climate-related matters and risks in the public, private, and not-for-profit sectors.
 Mr. Strock is the author of three books on leadership, management, and communication, and a fourth on political reform.
 Mr. Strock holds an A.B. from Harvard College and a J.D. from Harvard Law School.
 He served as captain in the USAR-JAGC.
 Based upon Mr. Strock's extensive business and public service experience, which enable him to assist boards in meeting their responsibilities in various functions, we believe that Mr. Strock's set of skills make him qualified to serve as our director.